exasol/row-level-security/doc/user_guide/user_guide.md

 EXECUTE SCRIPT LIST_USERS_AND_ROLES();
 ```

-If you only want to see one user with assigned roles, use the following statement:
+If you only want to see list all roles assigned to a single user, use the following statement:

 ```sql
 EXECUTE SCRIPT LIST_USER_ROLES('RLS_USR_1');